 STEPHEN KIMBER, a Professor of Journalism at the University of King's College in Halifax, is an award-winning writer, editor and broadcaster.
-He is the author of one novel -- Reparations (Harper Collins, 2006) -- and seven non-fiction books, including:
+He is the author of one novel -- Reparations (Harper Collins, 2006) -- and eight nonfiction books, including:

 - IWK: A Century of Caring (Nimbus, 2009)